-Description of Firm
+Description of Services

-Reed Financial Services, Inc.("RFS," "Firm", "we," "our," and "us"), is an Ohio corporation headquartered in Cleveland, Ohio.
+James Reed Financial Services, Inc., d/b/a Reed Financial Services, Inc. ("RFS," "Firm", "we," "our," and "us"), is an Ohio corporation headquartered in Cleveland, Ohio.
 We have been providing investment advisory services since December 1, 1986.
-We are owned by James M. Reed, Amanda E. Lisachenko, and Janet S. Edwards.
+We are owned by James M. Reed, Amanda E. Lisachenko, Janet S. Edwards and Evan Watson; Ms. Lisachenko is the principal owner.

-This Brochure provides important information about RFS, its programs and services, compensation and costs of participating in its programs, and other important information Clients should consider.
+This Brochure provides information about RFS, its programs and services, compensation and costs of participating in its programs, and other important information Clients should consider.
 In reading this Brochure, keep in mind that a number of separate businesses provide the investment products and services described in this Brochure.